Create a free profile to get unlimited access to exclusive videos, sweepstakes, and more!

 DC’s Legends of Tomorrow

 The CW pulled the plug on the quirky ensemble show back in April, leaving fans hanging with a major cliffhanger at the end of the series’ seventh season.
-The move came on the heels of news that ViacomCBS and WarnerMedia are reportedly looking to sell The CW off and are looking to trim down its slate of shows.
+The move came on the heels of news that ViacomCBS and WarnerMedia are reportedly looking to sell The CW off and trim down its slate of shows.

 Batwoman